elesiuta/picosnitch/README.md

     # the process and executable will still be logged if it has not been already
-    "VT API key": "", # API key for VirusTotal, leave blank otherwise "VT file upload": False, # Only hashes are uploaded by default "VT last request": 0, # Used for rate limiting
-    "VT limit request": 15 # Number of seconds between requests },
+    "VT API key": "", # API key for VirusTotal, leave blank otherwise "VT file upload": False, # Only hashes are uploaded by default "VT limit request": 15 # Number of seconds between requests },
   "Errors": [], # Log of errors by time